woocommerce/qit-documentation/docs/environment/05-tunnel.md

 - **DNS Propagation Issues**: If you experience delays accessing your tunnel, it may be due to DNS propagation.
 Consider using a persistent tunnel, using Cloudflare DNS, or waiting a few moments.
 - **Tunnel Not Usable**: If you receive an error stating that a tunneling method is not usable, verify that all prerequisites for that method are met (e.g., required binaries are installed).
-- **Tunnel Not Configured**: If you receive an error stating that a tunneling method is not configured, it means the method requires setup (e.g., `cloudflared-persistent` or `jurassictube`).
+- **Tunnel Not Configured**: If you receive an error stating that a tunneling method is not configured, it means the method requires setup (e.g., `cloudflared-persistent`).
 Run `qit tunnel:setup [method]` to configure it.
 - **Custom Tunnel Issues**: Ensure your custom tunnel class correctly implements all required methods and handles configuration appropriately.
 - **Default Tunnel Fallback**: If you haven't configured a default tunnel and use `--tunnel` without specifying a method, QIT CLI will automatically select the default tunneling method based on your operating system.